Wohlstand/OPNMIDI-Player-Java/README.md

 It's a MIDI-player based on emulator of a Frequency Modulation chip Yamaha OPN2 (YM2612).
 This small MIDI-player made with using of [libOPNMIDI](https://github.com/Wohlstand/libOPNMIDI/) library.

-**It's experimental!
-To have it working you must put the gm.wopn file into your /sdcard/ root folder (gm.wopn file you can take [here](https://github.com/Wohlstand/libOPNMIDI/blob/master/fm_banks/gm.wopn))**

 # Key features

 * OPN2 emulation